Audrey-Hermans/blog/_posts/2025-05-15-omori-sokun-biography.md

 It’s said he travels on horseback in their company: a clear sign of his proximity to the elite of his time.

 And, as every great ascent demands the proper decorum (this is Japan, after all), Sokun begins to refine his public identity.
-Around 1590, he adopts the name Soku, while continuing to use Shuan for his artistic endeavors.
+In his forties, he formally settles on *Sokun*: the "kun" (勲) in "Omori Sokun" is an honorary title indicating his service to the emperor - but we'll get to that), while continuing to use *Shuan* for his artistic endeavors.
-Later, in his forties, he formally settles on Sokun —though he doesn’t completely let go of Shuan, which still makes the occasional appearance.

 *His inner circle probably ended up inventing a nickname of their own—something permanent—just to avoid the whole naming headache.*

-I read somewhere (you’ll find all my sources at the end of this article) that Shuan may have been a kind of artistic pseudonym, while Sokun functioned more like an honorary title: one that reflected his distance from secular society.

 ## The birth of a school

-Legend has it that two generations before Sokun, a mysterious stranger taught the hitoyogiri to an old master named Sosa.
+Legend has it that, at the dawn of the 16th century, a mysterious stranger appeared and taught the art of the hitoyogiri to an aging master named Sosa.
-That master, in turn, passed his knowledge on to a small group of carefully chosen disciples—among whom Sokun is said to be the heir.
+In time, Sosa founded a school bearing his name and passed on his knowledge to a select group of disciples.

-In honor of his teacher, Sokun founds a school bearing his name: the Sosa-ryū is born, sometime around the year 1600.
-Japan is entering what will become the Edo period.
+Among them —or perhaps later— Sokun inherited this legacy.
+He would go on to build upon the foundations laid by the Sosa-ryū (“Sosa school”), refining and expanding the tradition.

-As for Sokun, he is now widely recognized as a master flutist, and students begin flocking to him to study the art of the hitoyogiri.
+Our story now brings us to this very moment, around the year 1600, when Sokun is now widely recognized as a master of the hitoyogiri, drawing students from far and wide who seek to study under his guidance..

 Yet, the instrument itself is modest.
 Almost ordinary.
 Today, it might well be lumped in with the humble recorder—(*which would be unfair to a truly charming instrument—shoutout to my fellow recorder players; I played for a good decade myself*).